Depression in Adolescents – What Symptoms to Look for In Your Child

 • Medication management: Selective serotonin reuptake inhibitors (SSRI’s) are antidepressant medications that can be beneficial to adolescents diagnosed with major depressive disorder.
 An adolescent being treated for major depressive disorder should be carefully evaluated by a physician to determine whether medication is necessary.
 Antidepressant medication does come with risks.
 In 2004, the U.S. Food and Drug Administration issued a warning about SSRI medications for children and adolescent due to an increased risk of suicidal thoughts or behavior.

 Exult Healthcare offers Individual and Intensive Outpatient for teens who struggle with depression.
-To book a free screening, call 469 714-0006 or email info@exulthealthcare.com.
+Click here to get started or to book a free screening, call 469 714-0006 or email [email protected].